Baby Spinach vs Spinach: Which is Better? A Comparison

 |Zinc||0.42 mg||0.45 mg|

-The small differences in nutrients between the two don’t make baby spinach or spinach healthier than the other.
+The small differences in nutrients between the two don’t make either one healthier than the other.

-Therefore, baby spinach and spinach are both good options for the following:
+Therefore, both are good options for the following:

 - Losing weight